misiektoja/instagram_monitor/docs/anti-detection.md

 The command exits with status `1` when the ledger cannot be read or cannot be saved, so a script can tell a broken ledger from a clean report.
 A tripped breaker is normal reporting and still exits `0`.

 The ledger remains local and is never transmitted anywhere.
 It lives next to your output directory as `instagram_monitor_exposure.json`, beside an empty `instagram_monitor_exposure.json.lock` the monitors coordinate through.
-The pasteable report does not print that path, but the command prints it below the report so you know which file it read.
-Monitors sharing an output directory share the file, and every change to it is made under a lock the operating system holds, so two running monitors cannot lose each other's counts.
+The report prints its path underneath.

 <a id="use-the-jitter-mode"></a>
 ## Use the Jitter Mode